Equine Business Management BA (Hons)

 • Introduction to equine fitness, nutrition and welfare

-You will also choose three option modules which may include:
+You will also choose two option modules from:

 Semester 1